jonsabados/crawler/README.md

 and then fire up your worker routines that call .Done() on the wait group when complete and then just wait for those to finish - ideally they can just dump work output into another channel that has a listener on it building up results.

 This quickly blew up though, since the workers were also the work producers.
-This did add a little bit of complexity, and code that isn't quite as self documenting as I would like but I believe the performance improvement to be worth the cost.
+The initial version of this relied on waiting for all workers in a worker pool to be idle, which just felt wrong.
+This version does a more standard recursive crawl function, but with subsequent calls in separate go routines allowing for straight forward use of wait groups to wait for nested call completion (this would also allow for depth tracking).
+This also allows for a more straight forward worker pool to execute those requests (this allows for control over the # of concurrent requests being made)

 ## areas for improvement